Gemifloxacin Mesylate (jem-i-FLOX-a-sin MES-i-late)

 Call your doctor right away if you notice any of these side effects:

-- Seizures, trouble thinking clearly, or feeling very shaky, restless, or nervous.
+- Seizures or feeling shaky, restless, or nervous

 If you notice these less serious side effects, talk with your doctor: